SeanBlakeley/cornell-notes-gutenberg-block/README.txt

 ```

 == Style via Classes ==
-The structure to the Cornell Notes Block:
+The structure of the Cornell Notes Block:
 ```
 .wp-block-cornell-notes-cornell-note
 	.cornell-note-title